Last Updated on: 15th January 2023, 09:29 am

 The Positive Side of Puerto Ayora

-The people were very friendly and accommodating.
-As long as you had a smile on your face you were greeted with numerous “buenos dias”, “holas”, and even a few “hellos” while walking down the street.
+The people were friendly and accommodating.
+As long as we had smiles on our faces, we were greeted with numerous “buenos dias”, “holas”, and even a few “hellos” while walking down the street.

 The town is small enough that you can walk anywhere.
 If you don’t want to walk, a taxi costs only $1.50 anywhere in town.

 Laundry services called lavanderias will wash, dry, and fold your clothes for peanuts.
 Seriously, we spent $8 a week to have clothing for the two of us laundered.
 This and the taxis are about the only bargains you’ll find.

-There is a wonderful bike path that travels the main road out of town to the highlands town of Santa Rosa, 13 miles (21 km) away.
+There is a well-maintained bike path that travels the main road out of town to the highlands town of Santa Rosa, 13 miles (21 km) away.
 This is where the tortoise reserve is.

-The hostels and hotels all appeared to be well built, clean, and relatively comfortable, at least from the outside.
-And of course, if you’re willing to pay the price, you can stay at five-star hotels like the Finch Bay Galapagos Hotel or the Hotel Angermeyer Waterfront Inn.
+The hostels and hotels all appeared to be well-built, clean, and comfortable, at least from the outside.
+And if you’re willing to pay the price, you can stay at five-star hotels like the Finch Bay Galapagos Hotel or the Hotel Angermeyer Waterfront Inn.

 The Other Side of Puerto Ayora

 Despite the high price tag associated with a Galapagos trip, this is a poor area.
 Buildings alternate from being well-kept to ramshackle, often on the same street.

-Sidewalks and street are dangerously uneven.
+Many of the sidewalks and streets are dangerously uneven.
 It is not unusual to have to avoid holes a few feet deep.

 Air conditioning is a luxury.
 We were lucky to have it in our bedroom.
 Not even stores, restaurants, or gyms are air-conditioned.

-Litter is everywhere.
-The beaches and natural sights we visited were pristine but the town was not.
+While the beaches and natural sights we visited were pristine, Puerto Ayora was not.